alefragnani/atom-finalbuilder/README.md

 * Support for other FinalBuilder versions
 * Display the build log inside Atom instead of external command prompt
-* Display all available FinalBuilder projects available in your Atom project, using a `SelectListView`
+* Display all available FinalBuilder projects in your Atom project, using a `SelectListView`